Frequently Asked Questions

 No. If you are outside of the Tri-Cities dispatch area we currently provide $350 a week to help with your travel expenses.
 Check with your unemployment office as you may qualify for unemployment if you leave an employer (without incidence) to join an apprenticeship program.

-Monday and Thursday 10 hours a day.
+Monday - Thursday 10 hours a day.
 As in construction, start times vary.

 No. We have found that people with experience need a review of the basics and everyone needs the construction training.
 If you do not need the construction training, you probably do not need our program.